Pjmuthu51/CDCstuff/SRA submission/SRA submission.md

 - Additional attributes can be added by creating another column with a unique header
 - Complete the template table.
 Save the worksheet as a Text (Tab-delimited) file.
 Upload the text file on the 'Attributes' tab of the BioSample Submission Portal at [https://submit.ncbi.nlm.nih.gov/subs/biosample/](https://submit.ncbi.nlm.nih.gov/subs/biosample/)

-- **Overview** : Look over the submission and when you are satisfied "Click" submit button if everything is fine
+- **Overview:** Look over the submission and when you are satisfied "Click" submit button if everything is fine

 Here is the example Biosample attribute file for BioProject ID: **PRJNA428490**